Unstructured-IO/unstructured-python-client/README.md

 Feel free to open a PR or a Github issue as a proof of concept and we'll do our best to include it in a future release!

 ### SDK Created by [Speakeasy](https://docs.speakeasyapi.dev/docs/using-speakeasy/client-sdks)

+In order to start working with this repo, you need:
+1. Install Speakeasy client locally https://github.com/speakeasy-api/speakeasy#installation
+2. Run `speakeasy auth login`

+Then put into local `openapi.json` the API for which you want to generate client, and run `make sdk-generate`.
+This allows to iterate development with python client.

+When preparing PR with changes, include in it only the human changes.
+Once it's merged, Github CI will autogenerate the Speakeasy client in a new PR.
+You will have to manually bring back the human created lines in it.